texne/proficiency.cs.illinois.edu/index.md

 ### <a name="scheduling" class="anchor"></a> Scheduling

-Written proficiency exams are offered two times each semester:
+Written proficiency exams are offered two times each fall and spring semester:

 * the **1st** week,
 <!--- -->